dipesh-talentica/ai-native-assignments/dipesh/README.md

 ---

-**🎉 The CI/CD Pipeline Health Dashboard is ready for production deployment!**
+**The CI/CD Pipeline Health Dashboard is ready for production deployment!**

-This containerized solution provides comprehensive monitoring for your CI/CD pipelines with real-time updates, alerting, and a modern user interface.
+This containerized solution provides comprehensive monitoring for a CI/CD pipelines with real-time updates, alerting, and a modern user interface.